Remote Raid Passes allow you to partake in a Pokémon Go raid from anywhere across the world from the comfort of your own home.

 If you do decide to join the raid, then selecting your team, battling the raid boss and enjoying your rewards (if you win that is...) will all occur just like how they would if you were raiding normally.

-Up to 10 players can join a raid remotely and, if this limit is reached, any players that try to join remotely afterwards will be placed in a new lobby.
-This limit will eventually decrease to five remote raiding players, but, at the moment, we don't know this change will occur.
+Up to five players can join a raid remotely and, if this limit is reached, any players that try to join remotely afterwards will be placed in a new lobby.

 Remote Raids and Remote Raid Passes in Pokémon Go explained